|Film Title/Year and Description|

-In the conclusion of director John Boorman's fantasy film, there was a bloody, climactic mutual impalement scene.
+In the conclusion of director John Boorman's fantasy film, there was a bloody, climactic mutual impalement scene between:

-King Arthur (Nigel Terry) stood and faced his son Mordred (Robert Addie) wearing golden armor, who stabbed his father point-blank with a spear while snarling: "Come father, let us embrace at last."
+King Arthur stood and faced Mordred wearing golden armor, who stabbed his father point-blank with a spear while snarling: "Come father, let us embrace at last."

-With the sword struck through his abdomen, the lethally-wounded Arthur slid on the spear down towards his son, and stabbed him in return with his enchanted magic sword Excalibur.
+With the sword struck through his abdomen, the lethally-wounded Arthur slid on the spear down towards his son in front of him, and stabbed him in return with his enchanted magic sword Excalibur.
 The blow caused blood to spurt out of Mordred's mouth as King Arthur thrust the sword in even deeper.